Master’s Degree

 Art Business

-Sotheby’s Institute of Art has designed an online delivery of our signature MA in Art Business.
-The Online MA in Art Business delivers all of the academic content remotely.
-The curriculum remains aligned with the listed in-person MA at Sotheby’s Institute in New York and is accredited by NASAD (the National Association of Schools of Art and Design).
+The Online MA in Art Business is the fully online counterpart to the Institute’s flagship MA in Art Business, with all academic content delivered remotely.
+The curriculum is aligned with the in-person MA offered at Sotheby’s Institute of Art-New York and is accredited by NASAD (the National Association of Schools of Art and Design).

-Some modifications to the curriculum have been implemented to reflect best practices in online learning, as well as to better meet the needs of students, both domestic and international, for whom a degree completed over 18 to 24 months in an online mode is well adapted to their ongoing professional and personal commitments.
+Select adaptations to the curriculum have been implemented to reflect best practices in online pedagogy and to accommodate the needs of both US and international students for whom an 18- to 24-month online format is well suited to ongoing professional and personal commitments.

 Highlights